mkjetbrains/markdown-drafts/docker-agent-hub-readme.md

 The [TeamCity build agent](https://www.jetbrains.com/help/teamcity/build-agent.html) connects to the TeamCity server and spawns the actual build processes.
 You can use the ```jetbrains/teamcity-server``` image to run a TeamCity server.

 This image adds a TeamCity agent suitable for Java development.
-It is based on ```jetbrains/teamcity-minimal-agent``` but gives you more benefits, e.g.
+It is based on ```jetbrains/teamcity-minimal-agent``` but gives you more benefits, such as:

 * client-side checkout if you use 'git' or 'mercurial'
 * more bundled build tools